The Eviction Process: What to Do After Serving a 30-Day Notice

 What Are Valid Reasons to Serve a 30-Day Notice?

 There are a few reasons why you may need to terminate the relationship with your renter, but not all will be legally valid or avoid violating your tenants’ rights.
-The most common reason property owners serve a 30-day notice is that the tenant has failed to pay rent.
+The most common reason property owners serve a 30-day notice is that the tenant has failed to pay rent or another lease violation.
 If your tenant has not paid rent for two months or more, you may have grounds to evict them.

 the notice of eviction of tenants hangs on the door of the house, front view